-I’ve been out of serous walking action for a few weeks with an injured back, which is why you haven’t heard from me for a while.
-By the way, I injured it lifting wooden pallets to make an insect hotel in the garden.
+I’ve been out of serious walking action for a few weeks with an injured back.
+I did it by lifting wooden pallets to make a bee hotel in the garden.
 Try explaining that in Flemish to the doctor!

-Arriving at the church, I was half expecting red noses on the gargoyles, jokes on the noticeboard, and whoopee cushions on the pews.
+Arriving at the church, you might be expecting to see red noses on the gargoyles, jokes on the noticeboard, and whoopee cushions on the pews.
 After all, this is the church of St. Hilarius!

 But despite his name, St. Hilarius is not the patron saint of humour.
 He was actually a native of Sardinia and Pope of Rome from 461 to 468.
 And as his papacy was characterised by disputes, hilarity was definitely far from his thoughts.

-The well-signposted circular 8 km walk that starts from the church is called the Schavaaipad.
+A well-signposted circular 8 km walk that starts from the church is called the Schavaaipad.
+Tourism Flemish-Brabant have made a nice map which you can download here.
 I first completed the walk last autumn, and was immediately waylaid by a splendid walnut tree that overhung the footpath and which provided an early snack, and a bag of tasty walnuts to take home.